Bicycling Verdant Umbria

 Highlights: Ceramics in Deruta, wine museum

 Your ride today takes you to Deruta where you can enjoy scores of ceramic studios.
 Deruta is famous throughout Italy for classic Italian ceramics (these patterns will be familiar to you from any number of Italian restaurants in the U.S.).
-After a tour in a local artisan's shop, you'll pedal to a local "agriturismo" for lunch.
-On your way the route takes you through a completely walled town before heading to Torgiano.
-The famous Lungarotti winery has a museum in the center of Torgiano where you'll have a wine tasting before dinner together.
-Distance approximately 40-50 km (25-30 miles).
+After a tour in a local artisan's shop, you'll pedal to a local "agriturismo" for lunch before heading to Torgiano.
+The famous Lungarotti winery has a museum in the center of Torgiano where you'll have a wine tasting tonight.

 Lodging: Hotel Il Grappolo D'Oro

 Day 7: Torgiano to Perugia

 We turn west and then pedal through the heart of Umbria today towards Perugia, the ancient and modern capital of Umbria.
 Perugia is famous for Perugina chocolate and its vibrant old town!
 We'll have a special farewell dinner together for those doing the 8-day itinerary and leaving tomorrow morning.